 According to his own testimony, he used this composition - written for the left hand alone - as a “dumping ground of dishonesty.”
-According to his later testimony - sworn under oath with hand on alternative bIbLe - the opening motif symbolized the pain he came to feel continuously in his genital areas.
+According to his later testimony, sworn under oath with hand on the alternative bible, the opening motif symbolized the pain he came to feel continuously in his genital areas.
 Its development signified its ironic relation to his humiliation-triggered rage - All in stark contrast to the suspected trigger of the pain - which was sexual arousal.

 The rage was not discernible, according to critic Pretentious J. Idiot who attended the premiere.
 His view coincided with the consensus, and he claimed credit for this movement in interpretation, which became the popular and monopolized view.
 The Composer didn’t know it at the time, but this alleged indiscernablilty was to indirectly enlarge his already bulging rage and assist him in his next project, the “Symphony of Rage”, in which the rage generally was agreed to be discernible.

 That dumping ground of dishonesty was not forgotten by its now abandoned champion though, one mediocre pianist by the name of: A. Champion.
 Having lost his right hand in a voodoo-related assault, A. Champion, a former pseudo-virtuoso, famous for his ability at faking stupendous virtuoso effects, had fallen into obscurity after this hand-loosing episode involving voodoo magic, and had become even more mediocre.
 What didn’t kill him was only making his already shabby technique weaker...You can’t play double octaves with one hand.